MariuszKaminski/Milestone_Project_4v2/README.md

     -   #### First Time User Goals

-        1. As a First Time User, I want to easily understand the main purpose of the web app.
+        1. As a First Time User, I want to easily easily navigate the web app.
-        2. As a First Time User, I want to be able to browse the menu.
+        2. As a First Time User, I want to be able to browse and search the menu.
         3. As a First Time User, I want to be able to register to be able to make orders.

     -   #### Returning Visitor Goals